How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Day 18: Turn off manual process for Automation #1

-Stop doing the task manually.
-Let automation handle it 100%.
-Stay accessible for the first 48 hours in case issues surface.
+Stop doing the task manually and let the automation handle it completely, while staying accessible for the first 48 hours in case any issues show up.

 Day 19–20: Monitor performance closely

-Check the automation dashboard daily.
-Review completed tasks.
-Look for errors, delays, and unexpected behavior.
-Fix quickly.
+Check the automation dashboard every day, review completed tasks, and look for errors, delays, or unexpected behavior so you can fix problems quickly.

-Day 21: Measure actual time savings vs. expected
+Day 21: Measure actual time savings versus expected

-Track how much time you actually saved.
-Compare to the expected savings from the design phase.
-Adjust if needed.
+Track how much time you actually saved, compare it to the expected savings from the design phase, and adjust the automation if needed.

 Performance monitoring: